6lihai/Lake-Remember-Moon/README.md

  <img alt="YOUR-ALT-TEXT" src="https://github.com/6lihai/SUCCESS-LAKE/blob/main/picture/Tip.png">
 </picture>

-Tips: Please experiment with your application several times and make adjustments accordingly You can place two original-sized squares stacked on top of each other in your scene (about the height and size of a person) Pre-estimate the size of your scene so that it is not too big or too small.
+⭕️Tips: Please experiment with your application several times and make adjustments accordingly You can place two original-sized squares stacked on top of each other in your scene (about the height and size of a person) Pre-estimate the size of your scene so that it is not too big or too small.

 # Programmer